mattb0101/interactive_fe_milestone/README.md

 #### **Opportunity Cards**

+This was one of the biggest issues with testing and took the most amount of time.
+The opportunity cards come from an array that the result needed to populate a div with a class relevant to the number in the array.
+This bit was getting sorted and as the cards would be chosen at random, I could refresh and run the game again, only moving one space to make sure all the cards populated properly.

+As the players can use these cards to move to one of the paths or save them, they needed to be added and removed from the Array with the effects of moving working properly.
+This was not working, with the array being populated fine and removing the card when there was only one in the array I was happy.
+When adding more cards, upon removing the new one, it would delete all from the array and post a bug in the console.
+I figured out that this was repeating the removal somehow and falling over once all the cards had been deleted.

+After speaking with my mentor, we came to the conclusion that an object may be easier to let this happen than an array as its easier to add and remove items.

 ### ***Mentor Advice***

 The meetings i had with Gerry were always very helpful.
 The main thing was about splitting off the Javascript into multiple files to be able to navigate this and not have too much on the page at the same time.